 Trustees are elected for three-year terms that are staggered so that normally one-third of the Board is elected each year at the Annual Meeting.
 Trustees may be reelected for up to three consecutive terms.
 Special elections may be held to fill vacancies.
 The term of the Trustee serving as Chair of the Board may be extended by the Board until the end of his/her service as Chair, and Trustee term limits may be extended by exception.

 The position of Honorary Trustee is to honor those trustees who have given truly exceptional service to the AUI Board.
 Honorary Trustees are elected by the Board upon the recommendation of the Governance Committee at the time of their retirement from the Board.
 It is a non-voting lifetime position.
 Honorary Trustees may attend all Board meetings at their own expense or virtually by electronic means.
 In addition, at the discretion of the Board Chair in consultation with the Governance Committee, they may be recalled for a specified board task and specified duration.
-Nominations for this position shall be initiated by a subcommittee of the Governance Committee consisting of the Chair of the Governance Committee, the President of AUI and the Immediate Past President of AUI, and upon approval by the Governance Committee, forwarded to the Board for consideration and election.
+Nominations for this position shall be initiated by a subcommittee of the Governance Committee consisting of the Chair of the Governance Committee, the President of AUI and the Immediate Past Chair of the AUI Board, and upon approval by the Governance Committee, forwarded to the Board for consideration and election.
 All former Chairs of the Board shall be automatically qualified for nomination.
 In each case, the nomination shall be accompanied by a citation describing the nature of the exceptional service.
 All present Honorary Trustees shall be deemed qualified under the terms provided here.

 The position of Emeritus Trustee is to recognize those trustees who have provided long standing service to the Board.
 Emeritus Trustees are elected by the Board at the time of their retirement from the Board.
 It is a non-voting lifetime position.
 In addition, at the discretion of the Board Chair in consultation with the Governance Committee, they may be recalled for a specified board task and specified duration.
 Nominations for this position shall be initiated by the Governance Committee and forwarded to the Board for consideration and election.
 All Board members who have served 9 or more years on the Board shall automatically qualify for nomination.